Nahla Mahmoud: Sharia interview controversy

 Mahmoud became a spokesperson for the Council of Ex-Muslims of Britain (CEMB).
-In this capacity she appeared in a short (1 minute, 39 seconds) televised interview on Channel 4's 4thought.tv in January 2013 to give her perspective on "What does Sharia law have to offer Britain?".
-She recounted how she grew up living under Sharia in Sudan, where she was ‘always dealt with as a second-class citizen, always brought up to believe that I am an incomplete human being [who] needed a man as a guard.’
+In this capacity she appeared in a short (1 minute, 39 seconds) television interview on Channel 4's 4thought.tv in January 2013 to give her perspective on "What does Sharia law have to offer Britain?".
+She recounted how she grew up living under Sharia in Sudan, where she was ‘always dealt with as a second-class citizen, always brought up to believe that I am an incomplete human being [who] needed a man as a guard.
 Mahmoud found it astonishing that Britain, the country she had fled to escape Islamic rule, maintained a similar system of sharia courts, arguing that ‘Everyone should have equal rights and live under one secular law.’
+This interview led her to be targeted by an Islamist hate campaign, led by Salah Al Bander, director of the Sudan Civic Foundation and a former LibDem councilor in Cambridge City Council, who called Mahmoud a ‘Kafira’ (unbeliever) on a Sudanese Arabic website.
+He stated that ‘I will not forgive anyone who wants to start a battle against Islam and the beliefs of the people’.
+When mosques and Sudanese newspapers took up the campaign against her, Mahmoud received numerous death threats and both she and her family in Sudan were harassed; her brother over there was physically attacked..
 Even the official Facebook page of the Sudanese Armed Forces called Mahmoud an infidel and apostate.
-The local LibDem leader, Spencer Hagard, who investigated Al Bander, saw no fault in his behaviour, and even regarded him more highly than before.
-Mahmoud filed a complaint with the police, but received no protection.
+The local LibDem leader, Spencer Hagard, who investigated Al Bander, saw no fault in his behaviour and even regarded him more highly than before.
+Mahmoud filed a complaint with the police but received no protection, and instead got the suggestion to keep quiet about her views.